What is this statement about?

 If you apply for a job or volunteering opportunity with us we will collect information to assess your suitability for the role.
 We will only use the information you give us to process your application and to monitor recruitment statistics and undertake relevant checks.

 Royal Voluntary Service will put together a file about your employment or volunteering role which will be kept secure, used only for matters that apply directly to your role with us and kept after your role with us has ended in accordance with our record retention policy.
-You can contact us to find out more about this.

 Your rights and choices